Substra/substra-documentation/docs/source/operations/walkthrough/50-frontend-deployment.rst

 Update the backend values
 =========================

-You'll need to tell the backend to set the proper headers for cross-origin resources, by adding new values in ``backend-ingen-values.yaml``:
+Tell the backend to set the proper headers for cross-origin resources, by adding new values in ``backend-ingen-values.yaml``:

 .. code-block:: yaml